tormi/WunderWay/projects/qualty-testing-non-conformities.md

 The purpose of the Definition of Done (DoD) is to specify the generic testing required for most stories.
 The DoD will include testing criteria for minimum browser requirements, mobile requirements and design requirements).

+###Managing Defects
-###Control of Non-Conforming Products and Corrective Actions
+*Control of Non-Conforming Products and Corrective Actions*

-In the event that a bug, or non-conformity is found within a product, the details are fed back into the story and the story is marked as open.
-Because the number of stories accepted into a sprint is small we use the daily standups to report stories as having failed in testing.
-Details of non-conformities are kept within the story.

-We work in small teams which makes the communication of non-conformities easy.
-As a non-conformity is discovered, whether by the WR test team or the client, the user story is updated  with notes about the issue.
+When a story does not pass testing we record the details of the issue, re-work the story and re-test.

+If a bug is found and is not related to a story in the current sprint then we raise a defect in Rally and move it to the backlog.

 <ol>
-	<li>During testing a non-conformity is discovered
+	<li>During testing a bug is discovered
-	<li>Where possible the root cause is determined (product non-conformities usually require the skills of a programmer to identify)
-	<li>Details of the non-conformity are recorded against the user story
+	<li>Where possible the root cause is determined and recorded in the user story or defect
-	<li>The story is passed back to the developer who originally created the functionality
+	<li>The story is passed back to the developer who originally handled it
 	<li>The fix is implemented and the story is passed back through the full Quality Control and Testing process
-	<li>If specific acceptance requirements are improperly worded these can be update in the user story
 	<li>The cycle continues until all parties are able to mark the story as closed/passed
-	<li>If the root cause of the non-conformity is determined to be something that can be prevented from occurring again this is raised as a QMS Change Request
+	<li>If the root cause of the non-conformity is determined to be something that can be prevented from occurring again this is raised as a [QMS Change Request](/company/qms-change-request/)
 </ol>

 If the testing of a particular story proves to be problematic this can be raised during the daily standup.
 It’s up to the Scrum Master to identify the issues related to this and to implement steps to resolve.